-When it comes to online privacy and security, both proxy and VPN are popular tools.
+Both proxy and VPN are popular tools when it comes to online privacy and security.
 But which one is better for you?
 In this guide, we’ll explore the differences between these, so you can use them per your needs.

 Source : Statista